RealDan1/javascript-excersizes/task-8/itunes-search/frontend/README.md

 -   **Search Functionality:** Users can search the iTunes Store for music, movies, podcasts, and more by entering a search term and selecting a media type.
 -   **Secure Requests:** The backend uses JWT to secure API requests after the first search, ensuring a safe user experience.
--   **Favorites Management:** Users can save their favorite items, view them on a dedicated page, and remove them as needed.
+-   **Favorites:** Users can save their favorite items, view them on a dedicated page, and remove them as needed.
 -   **Interactive UI:** The React front end dynamically displays search results and updates the favorites list in real-time.
 -   **Responsive Design:** The app works well on both desktop and mobile devices, with a clean and modern interface.

 ---

-## How to Install and Run Locally
+## How to Install:

 ### Requirements